By Dianna Bautista

 Over the next few hours, the background filled with the ambient noise of conversations in Tagalog as restaurant goers queued for a buffet featuring classics of lechon paksiw, beef kaldereta, and sinigang.
 Those looking for smaller dishes had the option of ordering from a menu which offered starters like lumpiang shanghai and mains such as crispy pata.

 The Fulham site marks the fourth branch for the D’Cocina group.
 Established in 2011 by founder and executive chef David Miguel, the team has seen rapid growth, opening their Holloway branch in early 2024.
-With established locations in Manchester and Birmingham, their new Fulham home brings their signature blend of Filipino hospitality and flavor to the heart of Southwest London.
+With established locations in Manchester and Birmingham, their new Fulham home brings their signature blend of Filipino hospitality and flavour to the heart of Southwest London.

 Dianna Bautista